nefelitav/coding-best-practices/README.md

 # The Junior Engineer’s Guide to Coding Best Practices

-> Short, focused guidance for junior software engineers who want to learn core coding practices.

----

 ## About This Guide

-This repository is a **starter guide for junior engineers**.
-It's about all the small things that make a big difference.
+This repository is about all the small things that make a big difference.

 I created this repository to document the lessons I learned during my first few years as a software engineer, presented in a way that is easy to understand and immediately applicable.